funnycups/petto/README.md

 The server performance is average, so please use it gently :) If used too heavily, my server might crash.

-It is best to refer to the tutorial later in the document to deploy the MASR service yourself or use the Whisper mode.
+It is better to refer to the tutorial later in the document to deploy the MASR service yourself or use the Whisper mode.

 After enabling background streaming recognition, Petto will always run the streaming recognition function in the background.
 When any speech containing the background wake-up keyword is detected, the desktop pet will send you a message and prompt you to talk to it:
 > User: Help me